Claudio-Enoch/shelter-food-calculator/QUESTIONS.md

-### Cases are not covered in the ACs
+### Cases not covered in the ACs

-Should the program have been written to handle exceptions?
+Should the program have error handling?
  - assumed yes

 Should we accept a float number of leftover food?